Polarisation a good indicator of likelihood of riots

 Alex Hill, focus group leader, political and terrorism claims, Beazley said: “While businesses can draw up a list of high-risk elections ahead of time, they will not know what impact an election will have from a political violence perspective until it happens.
 While polarisation is a good indicator of the likelihood of strikes, riots and civil commotion taking place, unpredictability is an inherent feature of political risk.
 This is why businesses must take precautions to protect themselves well in advance, whether those be physical measures or seeking insurance cover.”

-Beazley's research was conducted during January 2024 by Opinion Matters amongst over 3,500 business leaders and insurance buyers based in the UK, US, Canada, Singapore, France, Germany and Spain with international operations.
+Beazley's research was conducted during January 2024 by Opinion Matters amongst over 3,500 business leaders and insurance buyers based in the UK, US, Canada, Singapore, France, Germany and Spain, all with international operations.

 Share Story: